-'Miracle or science?' - Thai soccer team saved from flooded cave
+Mission declared possible as Thai soccer team saved from flooded cave

 “I remember all of their faces, especially the youngest one.
 He’s the smallest one and he doesn’t have as much experience as the others...
 I felt like he was one of my own children and I wanted him to come home.”

-The last five were brought out of the cave on stretchers, one by one over the course of Tuesday, and taken by helicopter to hospital.
+Rescuers brought out the last five on stretchers, one by one over the course of Tuesday, and they were taken by helicopter to hospital.

-Three members of the SEAL unit and an army doctor, who has stayed with the boys since they were found, were the last people due to come out of the cave, the unit said.
+Chief of the rescue mission Narongsak Osottanakorn addressed reporters at the end of the 17-day mission, arriving at a media centre to a round of applause.

-Officials did not comment on the rescue mission as it took place, so details of the final day of the rescue and the condition of the last five to be brought out were not immediately known.
+He confirmed that a medic and all navy SEAL divers involved in the rescue mission had also left the cave safely.

 The eight boys brought out on Sunday and Monday were in good health overall and some asked for chocolate bread for breakfast, officials said earlier.